MyBB: How to install a free forum

 I have created a user named ‘prad’ above.
 Now, just click on the ‘Login’ link at the top left of the board and I can login to MyBB as that user and setup my profile.

-Click on the link ‘User CP’ shown with an orange arrow in the image above (top left), and it will take you to your user control panel.
-You can view your private messages sent by any other forum members, send messages to other members, edit your profile details, manage groups, buddies etc here.
+Click on the link ‘User CP’ shown with an orange arrow in the image above (top left).
+Then, it will take you to your user control panel.
+You can view your private messages sent by any other forum members, send messages, edit your profile details, manage groups, buddies etc here.

 Creating posts and threads